radiofriendly2009/sasreader/README.md

-to the "euro-sas siren controller" can be used by voluntary fire departments in county of salzburg/austria (or others which use euro-sas) as addition or replacement of the sms interface of feuerwehreinsatz.info
+to the "euro-sas siren controller" can be used by voluntary fire departments in county of salzburg/austria (or others which use euro-sas) as addition or replacement for the sms interface of feuerwehreinsatz.info

 folder bash:
 scripts for testing, creating and deleting virtual pseudo ttys